syncfusion-content/javascript-docs/js/ReportViewer/how-to/Add-Custom-Report-Item.md

 After creating the config file, add it to the report viewer application.

-Run the application, output with the bar code custom report item is rendered as below:
+Run the application, output with the bar code custom report item is rendered as below.
 ![](Add-Custom-Report-Item-images/Custom-Report-Item-1.png)

 Shows the invoice report rendered with the bar code custom report item.